 The fake nails are to assist my real nails in growth.
 I have a nail-biting habit that comes and goes.

-Now that you’re familiar with my DIY beauty hacks, it’s important that you understand the value of making time for them.
+Now that you’re familiar with beauty hacks, it’s important that you understand the value of making time for them.

 On my planner, I note my weekly goals and they include a self care routine as well.
 From daily facial cleansing to taking my vitamins, it’s important for me to throw those on my list.